 Photo by Dina Nouaime

-For each night of Halloweekend, the Oberlin Student Cooperative Association hosted OSCAns for a festive Oberlin tradition: Liquor Treat.
+For each night of Halloweekend, members of the Oberlin Student Cooperative Association hosted OSCAns for a festive Oberlin tradition: Liquor Treat.
 Tank Hall hosted their event Friday, followed by Harkness House on Saturday and Keep Cottage on Sunday.
 On their respective nights, students living in the co-ops brewed alcoholic and non-alcoholic concoctions to serve to their costumed guests, chatted, and danced the night away.

 For College second-year Ruby Martinez, the event showcased OSCA’s broad reach across campus.
 In addition to seeing everyone in Keep co-op, she enjoyed seeing students from the other co-ops come together.
 Each of the co- ops has created a community within their halls, so this event was a joint celebration of their work.